Gen.G: NBA 2K

-Roster

 PUBG: Battlegrounds

 On November 7, 2017, KSV announced its entrance into the PUBG scene, with the team KSV Asel.
 Just a few weeks later, on December 7, 2017, KSV added a second team for PUBG, KSV Notitle aka KSV NTT.
 On August 16, 2018, Gen.G announced the merging of the two teams.
-The resulting team has proved very successful over the years, winning the first PUBG World Championship - PUBG Global Invitational 2018, the 2019 Global Championship, and placing third at the 2021 PUBG Global Invitational.
+The resulting team has proved very successful over the years, winning the first PUBG World Championship – PUBG Global Invitational 2018, the 2019 Global Championship, and placing third at the 2021 PUBG Global Invitational.